parmes/parmes/blog/tr1_post.rst

 * body co--rotational reduced order (BC--RO)
 * body co--rotational modal (BC--MODAL)

-as they are implemented in :ref:`Solfec <solfec-index>`.
+as they are implemented in :ref:`solfec-1-index`.
 These formulations allow to vary the amount of deformation expressed by a finite element mesh and facilitate saving computational time and storage.
 They may be helpful in the context of multibody modeling.